 Your doctor might just rely on what you report is happening.
 If your symptoms are causing you discomfort or pain, you must make sure it is taken seriously.

-Sometimes doctors underestimate how much pain people experience because they think that their patients always exaggerate pain.
+Sometimes doctors think their patients overestimate how much pain they are in.
 In fact, most people underestimate pain when talking to their doctor.

 Sensitivity tests that measure your reactions to different pressure are not used so frequently, and it can sometimes take 4-6 weeks to get the results.
 Getting these results recorded regularly though can help you measure any worsening of the symptoms.

 The earlier you switch treatment when symptoms are still mild, the more likely that they will reverse.

 Moderate and severe neuropathy very rarely resolves fully but switching drugs can stop the symptoms getting worse.
 If you have other drugs to use, switching at the first sign of symptoms might be the best thing you can do.
 Neuropathy can be irreversible and debilitating.

 d4T is rarely used in Western countries because of this and other side effects.
 If d4T is the cause of your neuropathy and you cannot change treatment you can reduce dose.
 The original twice-daily 40mg dose can be reduced to 30mg or even 20mg twice daily.

 After switching, you might have to wait up to two months to know how much this has helped.
 Often symptoms can continue to get worse before you notice an improvement.